 Any final thoughts?

 One of my favourite quotes is: ‘Nevertheless, she persisted’, a phrase adopted by the feminist movement in the US, and it’s something that motivates me to work hard, to keep achieving, and to be the best I can be.
-I am so proud to be OHP’s first female Head of Stage.
+I am so proud to be OHP’s Head of Stage.